 How To Choose The Right Sealant

 Most professionals will recommend that you use a penetrating sealer for a number of reasons.
-However, on occasion you will find that a topical sealer might be the better option.
+However, on occasion, you will find that a topical sealer might be the better option.
 This is especially true if you want a natural stone sealer wet look.
 In some cases, because penetrating sealers go into the stone to do their job, it makes them a better option.
 There is no sealer left behind and it doesn’t alter the look of the stone in any way.
 Further than this, it means that there is no shiny, glossy coating to the stone.
 These types of sealers protect the stone better instead of just providing a thin layer over the top.
 This layer doesn’t have many protection properties as it wears down fast.
 However, you may prefer a richer colour to the stone and want to use the best natural stone sealer and enhancer.